Skip to Main Content

 Where Barolo Country Meets the Table

 Castiglione Falletto is one of the smallest and most tightly bounded of the eleven Barolo communes, a medieval hilltop village where the castle tower still anchors the skyline and the streets are narrow enough that you brush the stone walls on both sides.
 Piazza Vittorio Veneto, the village's main square, is the kind of place where local wine producers stop to talk, where the afternoon light sits long on pale stone, and where a family-run restaurant has very little margin for the generic.
 Everything around it is too specific, too rooted in a particular soil and a particular tradition, for the cooking to drift far from its origins.
-That specificity is the context in which Ristorante Le Torri operates.
+That specificity is the context in which Ristorante Le Torri operates, a traditional Piedmontese restaurant in Castiglione Falletto with a 4.7 Google rating and an average price of about $50 per person.

 The Sourcing Logic of the Langhe